renovatebot/renovate/docs/usage/configuration-options.md

 If the `readOnly` field is being set to `true` inside the host rule, it will match only against the requests that are known to be read operations.
 Examples are `GET` requests or `HEAD` requests, but also it could be certain types of GraphQL queries.

-This option could be used to avoid rate limits for certain platforms like Renovate or Bitbucket, by offloading the read operations to a different user.
+This option could be used to avoid rate limits for certain platforms like GitHub or Bitbucket, by offloading the read operations to a different user.

 ```json
 {